open-politics/open-politics-hq/README.md

 **Community transparency** - Developing in the open so everyone can contribute, inspect, and improve our methods

-**Universal accessibility** - Creating multiple ways to interact with political data, from interactive visualizations to text-based interfaces
+**Universal accessibility** - Creating multiple ways to interact with political data, from interactive visualisations to text-based interfaces

 **Methodical research** - Combining technical innovation with structured analytical approaches to political information

-Whether you're analyzing news coverage, tracking political advocacy efforts, generating visual reports, exploring geospatial data, or mapping structured arguments from coalition talks, we build tools that help make sense of today's information environment.
+Whether you're analysing news coverage, tracking political advocacy efforts, generating visual reports, exploring geospatial data, or mapping structured arguments from coalition talks, we build tools that help make sense of today's information environment.

 #### Status
 - 📝 **Development**: In late Beta